PRATIK-P145/API_scraping/README.md

 The processed articles are stored in a MongoDB NoSQL database, allowing flexible storage and easy updates.
 All CRUD operations (create, read, update, delete) are handled through API endpoints, enabling articles to be retrieved, modified, or removed without re-scraping.

-This architecture cleanly separates concerns between API handling, scraping logic, and data persistence, making the system easy to evaluate, extend, and maintain.
+This architecture cleanly separates API handling, scraping logic, and data persistence, making the system easy to evaluate, extend, and maintain.

 ---
 ## API Endpoints Summary